canidlogic/warp64/README.md

 Warp64 will scramble digital data so that it can't be opened.
 Warp64 is then later able to descramble digital data back to its original state so that it can be opened again.
 During scrambling, a _key_ of one or more base-64 characters must be provided.
 A matching key must be used during descrambling to get the original data back.

 __Warp64 is NOT encryption.
-Do not use Warp64 in applications that require data be securely encrypted.__  By design, it is easy to recover lost keys, so you can't rely on keys to provide any sort of security whatsoever.
+Do not use Warp64 in applications that require data be securely encrypted.__  By design, it is trivial to recover lost keys, so you can't rely on keys to provide any sort of security whatsoever.
 Warp64 is intended for applications where you want to alter the data such that it can't be accidentally opened while scrambled, but you don't want to worry about losing data due to forgotten encryption keys.

 Also, __Warp64 may not work on raw, uncompressed multimedia streams.__  This refers to file types such as raw PCM sound recordings without any header, or raw RGB files without any headers.
 (Such files are not typically used for storage.)
 If a file has any sort of headers (which is usually the case), then Warp64 should work because the headers will be scrambled.
 It's only in the unusual case when you're dealing with sampling streams that don't have a header when Warp64 may fail to make the file impossible to open, because in these cases the transformations that Warp64 applies might just show up as a bit of noise.
 Raw text files should always work with Warp64, though, even if they don't have any sort of header.

 ## Key normalization

 Both scrambling and descrambling require a key to be provided.
-This key is a sequence of one or more base-64 characters.  _Key normalization_ takes this sequence of base-64 characters and normalizes it into exactly four base-64 characters using the normalization algorithm described in this section.
+This key is a sequence of one or more base-64 characters.  _Key normalization_ takes this sequence of base-64 characters and normalizes it into exactly three octets using the normalization algorithm described in this section.

 Base-64 characters are chosen from the following alphabet of 64 characters: